We help enhance your investment skills

 After adjusting for inflation, Mr. Rahul gains Rs.
 19,960.
 He'll have to pay 20% tax on this amount.
 Without indexation, Mr. Rahul's LTCG would have been ₹30,000, leading to a higher tax liability.

-Taxation of debt funds
+Taxation of Debt Funds

 As per the government rules, if an investor sells an asset after 3 years from the date of its purchase, then the gains will qualify as Long-Term Capital Gains (LTCG) which will be taxed at 20% after applying the concept of indexation.
 On the other hand, if an investor sells an asset in less than 3 years, the gains they will earn are Short-term Capital Gains (STCG).